 The dilution information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering to be determined at pricing.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$ per share, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of shares of common stock offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share by us would increase (decrease) the pro forma as adjusted per share by approximately \$ million, or approximately \$ per share, assuming the assumed initial public offering price remains the same, after deducting underwriting discounts and commissions and estimated offering stares (decrease) the pro forma as adjusted net tangible book value per share by approximately \$ million, or approximately \$ per share, assuming the assumed initial public offering price remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$ million, or by approximately \$ per share, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of shares of common stock offered by us would increase (decrease) the pro forma as adjusted net tangible book value per share by approximately \$ million, or approximately \$ per share, assuming the assumed initial public offering price remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma as adjusted net tangible book value after this offering would be approximately \$ million, or approximately \$ per share, the increase in pro forma net tangible book value to existing stockholders would be \$ per share, and the dilution per share to new investors would be \$ per share, in each case based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise their option to purchase additional shares in full in this offering, the pro forma as adjusted net tangible book value after this offering would be approximately \$\) million, or approximately \$\) per share, the increase in pro forma net tangible book value to existing stockholders would be \$\) per share, and the dilution per share to new investors would be \$\) per share, in each case based on an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus.

-The following table summarizes as of June 30, 2018 on the pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by our existing stockholders and (ii) to be paid by investors purchasing our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes as of December 31, 2018, on the pro forma as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by our existing stockholders and (ii) to be paid by investors purchasing our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.